ping40/fabric_ledger_reader/README.md

 ## kown problem or limits

 - the vaule of id_bytes is cut off.
-- no test on idmex
+- no test on idemix
 - only to show HeaderType_ENDORSER_TRANSACTION and HeaderType_CONFIG